-When this occurs, they are still negligent and liable, and we might even win your case in court.
+When this occurs, they are still negligent and liable.
 The problem is, there is no money to recover.
 You may never see the payout the court orders.
 For this reason, it is very important we understand the liable party and their financial situation before we commit to filing a lawsuit.

 How Can I Talk to an Uninsured Motorist Accident Lawyer in Texas Today?